flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/hyd.md

 - OFF:
     - The pump is off.
 When lever of the cargo door manual selector valve is set to OPEN or CLOSE it the pump automatically comes on.
 This inhibits the operation of other yellow system functions (except alternate braking and engine 2 reverse).
 - FAULT:
-    - This amber light comes on, and the ECAM caution appears, if the reservoir level is low, overheats or air pressure is low.
+    - Amber light and ECAM caution appears, if the reservoir level is low, overheats or air pressure is low.
 It also lights when the pump pressure is low (inhibited on the ground, when the engine is stopped) or the pump overheats.
 It goes out, when the crew selects OFF, except during an overheat where it stays on as long as the overheat lasts.

 ### PTU